alicevision/AliceVision/INSTALL.md

  cmake -DCMAKE_BUILD_TYPE=Release . ../AliceVision
 ```

-If you want enable unit tests to the build:
+If you want to enable the build of the unit tests:
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -DALICEVISION_BUILD_TESTS=ON ../AliceVision
 ```